ReconJSON/ReconJSON/ServiceDescriptors/Path.md

 * ```hash``` - MUST be a map of hashtype to hash of this endpoint's content.
 This can be used to determine if the contents have changed or for forensic analysis

 \* Required attributes

-[Please give example usages of the objects bot in JSONLines form and pretty-printed JSON]

 Example:
 ```